simondoebele/bindr/README.md

 - Enable user to login even when password was forgotten.
 - The user can add a profile picture.
 - If there is time, a second, machine-learning-based translation API could be included to enable non-English users to use the app.

+## Version 0.500 (NOT CURRENT, mid project)

+- The user can sign in with username and password credentials (which takes the user to his list of liked books).
+- The user can choose to sign up, if the user has no account (which takes the user to the User Creation view).
+- The user can enter their username, e-mail and password (not connected to firebase, yet).
+- After a first sign-up, the user is taken to the User Creation Genre View.
+- The user is presented with different book genres (or subjects) that he is interested in.
+- This view takes the user to the user (profile) info(rmation) view.
+- Information about the user (picture, liked books) is presented to the user.
+- The user gets presented with books and gets the options to “like it” or “dislike it”.
+- The liked books get added to the liked books list (that can be seen in user info view).
+- We are using the following API to get our data: https://openlibrary.org/dev/docs/api/books
+- The data currently includes: book title, book cover.

 ## Project file structure